 ALAN Alters Gene Expression, Especially in Social Birds

-To determine activity onset origin, we analyzed core circadian genes in the hypothalamus and peripheral genes in the liver.
-We observed consistent daily rhythms in the expression of circadian genes cry1, per2, and per3 within the hypothalamus across all treatments (all p-values < 0.01: Figure 2; Figure S1).
-In contrast, bmal1 expression exhibited less pronounced rhythmicity, with variability observed across different conditions (Isolated control: p = 0.08, Isolated ALAN: p = 0.01, Social control: p = 0.03, Social ALAN: p < 0.01).
+To assess whether changes in activity onset correlated with circadian gene expression, we analyzed core circadian genes in the hypothalamus and peripheral genes in the liver.
+We observed consistent daily rhythms in the expression of circadian genes cry1, per2, and per3 within the hypothalamus across all treatments (statistical significance for rhythmic expression: all p-values < 0.01: Figure 2; Figure S1).
+In contrast, bmal1 expression exhibited less pronounced rhythmicity, with variability observed across different conditions (statistical significance for rhythmic expression: Isolated control: p = 0.08, Isolated ALAN: p = 0.01, Social control: p = 0.03, Social ALAN: p < 0.01).
 No significant differences were found in the phase or amplitude of cry1, per2, and per3 expressions between control and ALAN-exposed groups (Table S2).
 We identified a significant phase shift in bmal1 expression among social ALAN birds compared to their social controls (p < 0.01) and not in isolated conditions (p = 0.77).
 Bmal1 expression significantly decreased among socially housed birds under ALAN at ZT 13 (t = -3.30, p = 0.01; Figure 2) that again was not seen in isolated birds (t = 0.22, p = 0.83).
 However, regardless of social condition, per3 expression significantly decreased in birds exposed to ALAN relative to their respective controls at ZT 1 (Isolated: t = -2.48, p = 0.03, Social: t = -2.42, p = 0.04).

 Robust daily oscillations were also found in bmal1, cry1, per2, and per3 expression in the livers, consistent across all treatments (all p-values < 0.01).
 Comparisons of phase and amplitude between control groups and those exposed to ALAN showed no significant differences for bmal1, cry1, and per2 expressions.
 However, the amplitude of per3 expression increased in socially housed birds exposed to ALAN (p = 0.05), but not isolated birds (p = 0.26).
-Differences in individual timepoints were insignificant between isolated birds exposed to ALAN and controls.
+Differences in individual timepoints were insignificant between isolated birds exposed to ALAN and controls (t-test comparisons).
 However, ALAN exposure significantly decreased bmal1 expression at ZT 13 (t = -2.60, p = 0.03) and per3 at ZT 7 (t = -2.68, p = 0.05) in socially housed birds.

 We conducted a correlation matrix analysis at ZT 1 and 13 (closest to activity onset and offset) to examine the organization between gene expression levels in the hypothalamus and liver among birds subjected to ALAN exposure.
 There is a reorganization of the correlation between the hypothalamus and liver between isolated and social birds exposed to ALAN.
 In the early night (ZT 13), we see a stronger desynchronization of hypothalamic and liver gene expression in the socially housed birds (Figure 3A).